THE LIVING COMPOSERS PROJECT

 Splitter, bass clarinet, double bass, accordion, 2013

-Verrückter Tango, flute, clarinet, violin, viola, cello, piano, percussion, 2014
+Verrückter Tango, flute, clarinet, piano, percussion, violin, viola, cello, 2014

 Maske von François Couperin, cello, 2015